Sensorica/next-gen-nrp/documentation/README.md

-# Holochain Network Resource Planning 2.0 Documentation
+# Holochain Next-Gen Network Resource Planning Documentation

-Welcome to the documentation for the Holochain Network Resource Planning 2.0 system.
+Welcome to the documentation for the Holochain Next-Gen Network Resource Planning system.
 This documentation is organized into several sections for easy navigation.

 ## Documentation Structure